Courtesy of Aspen Skiing Company

 Spring brings blue skies and warm weather, and it’s tempting to trade the skis for bikes or hiking boots.
 But for many people, the best time to go skiing is now.
 During the spring’s melt-freeze cycle—that is, when the upper layers of the snow melt during the heat of the day and then refreeze at night, a cycle that repeats itself over and over again—the snow gets a smooth, buttery texture known as “spring corn.”
 Give the sun a few hours in the morning to work its magic on the slope, and you’ll find a type of snow that makes for an utterly delightful ride.
 Plus, warm days mean you can shed the normal heavy layers and move swiftly and unfettered about the mountains, soaking up the sun.

-Even better, most ski areas have special spring deals on lodging and lift tickets, which is a perfectly good excuse to celebrate the end of the cold, dark days of winter.
+Even better, some of the best ski resorts in the United States and North America have special spring deals on lodging and lift tickets, which is a perfectly good excuse to celebrate the end of the cold, dark days of winter.
 Here are the best places to go spring skiing this year.

 Back in the 1960s and ’70s, Aspen played host to huge après-ski parties at the base of the mountain.
 Brought together by the area’s potent and long-standing combination of skiing, individualism, art, and progressive ideas, Aspen skiers have never needed an excuse to have fun.
 But even as town has evolved into a hot spot for the rich and famous, its bedrock spirit of joie de vivre remains.